Requirements for Naturalization in Germany in 2024

 - It is also expected that you intend to stay in Australia permanently and actively integrate into society.

-Depending on the country, the naturalization process can be faster or slower.
+Depending on the country, Naturalization may be possible Naturalization or later.
 Here is a brief comparison:

 Fast Naturalization: